doitintl/docops/README.md

 ### Remote development

-GitHub Codespaces launches the DocOps devcontainer on GitHub's infrastructure and provides you with remote access.
+GitHub Codespaces allows you to work on repositories inside a devcontainer that runs remotely on GitHub's cloud infrastructure.

 The DoiT International [docops][docops] and [docs][docs] repositories are pre-configured to use the [DocOps devcontainer][devcontainer].